There are 4 popular ways to travel from Cartagena to Medellin: bus, plane, train and car. We cover all the options.

 Night bus: Totally recommended.
 We’ve travelled all over South America, mostly by overnight buses.
 Book a Cama suite if possible.
 Read our reviews for about why.

 How far is Cartagena from Medellin?: The bus journey takes around 13 – 15 hours.
 The flight is about 1 hour + all the waiting around.
 The bus journey is quicker at night when there is no traffic and longer during the daytime when the bus has to contend with city traffic and roadworks.

 CTG to MDE Bus Timetable

-The timetable for buses from Medellin to Cartagena as of March 2019 is as follows:
+The timetable for buses as of June 2020 is as follows:

 - 5:30am (first bus)